AdobeDocs/analytics.en/help/implement/aep-edge/overview.md

 ## How Adobe Analytics handles Edge Network data

+Since data sent to the Edge Network and AppMeasurement data operate differently, the Edge Network payload determines how Adobe Analytics handles the hit.
+See [Edge Network event types in Adobe Analytics](hit-types.md) for more information.

 Data sent to the Adobe Experience Platform Edge Network can follow three formats: **XDM object**, **Data object**, and **Context data**.
 When a datastream forwards data to Adobe Analytics, they are translated into a format that Adobe Analytics can handle.

 ## `xdm` object